Tag: adventure

 – I don’t remember discussing fuel or mileage or consumption.
 Those weren’t really fashionable topics in those days.

-So Steph strolls into his Mom Alet’s bedroom, the one nearest the long getaway driveway, to talk to her as she lies reading in bed in their lovely sandstone home The Pines.
-At a given signal we start wheeling the Corsair out of the open garage and down the long driveway to Stuart Street.
+So Steph strolls into his Mom Alet’s bedroom, the one nearest the long getaway driveway, to talk to her as she lies reading in bed in their lovely sandstone home The Pines in Stuart Street.
+At a given signal we start wheeling the Corsair out of the open garage and down the long driveway.
 The driveway is downhill – that helps – and made of two long concrete strips – that doesn’t help: the wheels fall off the edge GghgGghgGghg!
 SHHH! shhh!

 And they’re off!